coder7084/webflix/README.md

-Application using Zend Framework 2
+Application for ordering or renting movies using Zend Framework 2